Patient with torn tendon in arm - Photo: Doctor Nguyen Tien Loc

 There have been many cases of patients being hospitalized for ruptured biceps tendons - the "mouse tendon" in the arm.
-There were cases where the condition was only discovered a year later during a health check-up, having previously suffered pain but not treated because they thought it was just muscle pain.
+There were cases where the condition was discovered a year later during a health check-up, but the pain was not treated because it was thought to be a muscle ache.

 How to detect biceps tendon rupture?

-The biceps tendon is located in the anterior arm region and primarily functions to flex the elbow.
+The biceps tendon is located in the anterior arm region and mainly functions to flex the elbow.

-A ruptured biceps tendon will often cause severe pain in the arm, making the affected person unable to move or do daily activities for a certain period of time.
-However, because this tendon has two ends, it is called a biceps tendon.
-When one end is severed, the patient can still continue to move after a period of time thanks to the remaining end.
+Rupture of the biceps tendon will often cause severe pain in the arm, making the person unable to move or do daily activities for a certain period of time.
+However, because this tendon has two ends, it is called the biceps tendon.
+When one end is torn, the patient can still continue to move after a period of time thanks to the remaining end.

 Although biceps tendon rupture can occur at any age, many studies show that young people who participate in sports are at higher risk.
 In addition, besides sports, people with a passive lifestyle and little physical activity are also at risk of tendon rupture if they encounter a sudden strong impact.